 Do you meet the requirements for social security disability?

-The Social Security Administration office has a listing of impairments that are considered severe enough to qualify a person for disability.
+The Social Security Administration (SSA) has a listing of impairments that qualify a person for disability.
 If your condition is listed, you may qualify.
-If not, the Social Security Administration will have to determine whether it is.
+If not, the Social Security Administration will have to make a determination based on your individual case.

 Current Work Status

 If you are still working and earning more than $1,220 every month, you will not qualify for disability.

 Severity of the Condition

 To be considered disabled, your injury must prevent you from performing essential work-related functions such as lifting, sitting, walking, or thinking clearly for at least one year.

 If your disability prevents you from returning to the same job you held before, you may qualify.
 However, if you can return to your job, your claim may be denied.

 Even if you cannot return to the same work you were performing before your injury, the Social Security Administration will investigate whether your disability prevents you from doing any other type of work.
 If you can do other work, your claim may be disqualified.